pages-themes/minimal/pages/guidelines.md

 1. Making the map accessible via publishing it in one of the online map navigation platforms.

 1. Collecting feedback and regularly updating the map.

+### Standards

+We aim at making maps available in various formats including [SBGN](http://sbgn.org) (Systems Biology Graphical Notation), [SBML](http://sbml.org) (Systems Biology Markup Language) and  [BioPAX](http://www.biopax.org) (Biological Pathway Exchange), and also in the original format of the tool in which the map was developed (for example, the default CellDesigner’s XML format).

 ### Recommended publications